anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 If this checkbox is checked and the GameObject SkinnedMeshRenderer belongs to does not have any other components than SkinnedMeshRenderer, the GameObject will be removed from Hierarchy.

-### Skip Initially Disabled Renderers
+### Skip Enabled Mismatched Renderers

-If this checkbox is checked and merge target SkinnedMeshRenderer is enabled, SkinnedMeshRenderer and MeshRenderer will not be merged if they are disabled on the build time.
+If this checkbox is checked, SkinnedMeshRenderer and MeshRenderer will not be merged if enablement is different than target renderer the on the build time.

 ### Merge Materials